furibec/furibec.github.io/_pages/cv.md

 {% include base_path %}

-Currently, I am a Postdoctoral Researcher in the [Department of Applied Mathematics and Computer Science](https://www.compute.dtu.dk/english) of the Technical University of Denmark.
+Currently, I am a Postdoctoral Researcher in the [Department of Applied Mathematics and Computer Science](https://www.compute.dtu.dk/english) at the Technical University of Denmark.

 ### Education
 In December 2020, I earned a doctoral degree (*Doktor der Ingenieurwissenschaften*, Dr.-Ing.) from the [Technical University of Munich (TUM)](http://www.tum.de), where I was a student of [Daniel Straub](https://www.bgu.tum.de/era/team/daniel-straub/) and [Iason Papaioannou](https://www.bgu.tum.de/era/team/iason-papaioannou/) from May 2016 until February 2020.
 The title of my thesis is *Bayesian analysis and rare event simulation of random fields*".
 During my doctoral studies I was part of the project [10.02/BAYES](https://www.igsse.gs.tum.de/index.php?id=87) within the [International Graduate School of Science and Engineering (IGSSE)](https://www.igsse.gs.tum.de/index.php?id=5).
 Moreover, I collaborated with the group of [Youssef M. Marzouk](https://uqgroup.mit.edu/people) at the Massachusetts Institute of Technology (MIT), where I stayed in the fall semester of 2018.